-- When they return to work, I want to carry out tests to check whether my staff have symptoms of COVID-19 or the virus itself.
+- I want to carry out workplace tests to check whether my staff have symptoms of COVID-19 or the virus itself.
 Do I need to consider data protection law?

 - How can I show that our approach to testing is compliant with data protection law?

-- How do I decide if symptom checking, testing and the processing of health data of employees is necessary?
+- How do I decide if symptom checking, testing and the processing of employee health data is necessary?

 - How do I decide what type of tests are necessary?